viniciusm2001/dl-from-yt/readme.md

 The "add_zero" parameter is of type boolean, so, if set to true, when setting the date it will add zeroes to the month and day, in case they are smaller than 10.

 Example 1: The date 7-2-1993 will become 07-02-1993.

 Example 2: The date 17-5-2008 will become 17-05-2008.

 ##### Index

 The "index" parameter is an array containing the base layout of the date.

-The accepted options for the array are, the year ( as "YYYY"), the month (as "MM") and the day (as "DD")
+The accepted options for the array are, the year ( as "YYYY"), the month (as "MM") and the day (as "DD").

 Lets use the date 15-8-2012 as an example, but using "-" as separator and "add_zero" as true.